Middleburn cable oiler review

 The obvious choices are sealed cables but these are expensive and I’ve had variable performance with them.
 Another alternative has been around for ages but are one of those little widgets that I’d forgotten about until I came across them recently browsing the net.

 Middleburn cable oilers are a great little invention.
 Simply you cut your outer, make sure the ends are clean, slide on half the outer, then the oiler, then the other half.
-The outers push sungly into the oiler and then you thread the cable.
+The outers push snugly into the oiler and then you thread the cable.

 To use the oiler, just roll off the O-ring and insert the WD40 tube into the hole in the oiler, then spray.
 The WD40 shoots up and down your cables and hey-presto they are perfectly lubed.